Customer Loyalty: The Secret Ingredient To Success

-Customer loyalty is a hard won thing in this day and age.
+Customer loyalty is hard-won in this day and age.

-With so many choices and so much of the world within quick reach, so many of the restrictions that used to get in the way of customers buying a product or service even thirty years ago have
+With so many choices and so much of the world within quick reach, so many of the restrictions that used to get in the way of customers buying a product or service even thirty years ago havenow vanished.

 Life has become incredibly easier for consumers across the board.